graasp/graasp-insights/README.md

 ```

 The `GH_TOKEN` environment variable is only used for releasing new versions of the Graasp Desktop
 application.
-For advanced used, if you want to create your own distribution, you can add your
+For advanced use, if you want to create your own distribution, you can add your
 `GH_TOKEN` here and use `electron-builder` to manage releases on GitHub.

 The `BROWSER=none` assignment simply tells Electron not to use a browser to load, but instead to